-- g.
-A description of how the requirements to obtain information in §503.12(e)(2) are met. - Reporting Requirements The permittee shall report annually on the DMR the following information: - a.
+- (vii) A description of how the requirements to obtain information in §503.12(e)(2) are met. - 6.
+Reporting Requirements The permittee shall report annually on the DMR the following information: - a.
 Pollutant Table (2 or 3) appropriate for permittee's land application practices. - b.
-The frequency of monitoring listed in Element 1, Section I.C. which applies to the permittee. - c.
-The concentration (mg/Kg) in the sludge of each pollutant listed in Table 1 (defined as a monthly average) as well as the applicable pollutant concentration criteria (mg/Kg) listed in Table 3 found in Element 1, Section III, or the applicable pollutant loading rate limit (kg/ha) listed in Table 2 above if it exceeds 90% of the limit. - d.
-Level of pathogen reduction achieved (Class $\underline{A}$ or Class $\underline{B}$ ).

-- e.
-Alternative used as listed in Section I.B.2.(a. or b.).
+The frequency of monitoring listed in Section I.C. which applies to the permittee. - c.
+The concentration (mg/Kg) in the sludge of each pollutant listed in Table 1 as well as the applicable pollutant concentration criteria (mg/Kg) listed in Table 3 (defined as a monthly average) found in Section III below, or the applicable pollutant loading rate limit (kg/ha) listed in Table 2 above if it exceeds 90% of the limit. - d.
+Level of pathogen reduction achieved (Class A or Class B). - e.
+Alternative used as listed in Section I.B.2 (a. or b.).
 Alternatives describe how the pathogen reduction requirements are met.
 If Class B sludge, include information on how site restrictions were met in the DMR comment section or attach a separate sheet to the DMR. - f.
 Vector attraction reduction alternative used as listed in Section I.B.3. - g.
 Annual sludge production in dry metric tons/year. - h.
 Amount of sludge land applied in dry metric tons/year. - i.
-Amount of sludge transported interstate in dry metric tons/year. - j.
+Amount of sludge transported interstate in dry metric tons/year.

+- j.
 The certification statement listed in 503.17(a)(4)(i)(B) or 503.17(a)(5)(i)(B) whichever applies to the permittees sludge treatment activities shall be attached to the DMR. - k.
-When the amount of any pollutant applied to the land exceeds 90% of the cumulative pollutant loading rate for that pollutant, as described in Table 2, the permittee shall report the following information as an attachment to the DMR. - i.
-The location, by either street address or latitude and longitude. - ii.
-The number of hectares in each site on which bulk sewage sludge is applied. - iii.
-The date bulk sewage sludge is applied to each site. - iv.
-The cumulative amount of each pollutant (i.e., kilograms/hectare) listed in Table 2 in the bulk sewage sludge applied to each site. - v.
-The amount of sewage sludge (i.e., metric tons) applied to each site. - vi.
-The following certification statement:
+When the amount of any pollutant applied to the land exceeds 90% of the cumulative pollutant loading rate for that pollutant, as described in Table 2, the permittee shall report the following information as an attachment to the DMR. - (i) The location, by either street address or latitude and longitude. - (ii) The number of hectares in each site on which bulk sewage sludge is applied. - (iii) The date bulk sewage sludge is applied to each site. - (iv) The cumulative amount of each pollutant (i.e., kilograms/hectare) listed in Table 2 in the bulk sewage sludge applied to each site. - (v) The amount of sewage sludge (i.e., metric tons) applied to each site. - (vi) The following certification statement: